Onmyoji II

-Onmyoji II (陰陽師II, Onmyōji Tsū), also known asThe Yin-Yang Master II, is a 2003 Japanese historical fantasy film directed by Yōjirō Takita, starring Mansai Nomura as the onmyōji Abe no Seimei.
+Onmyoji II (陰陽師II, Onmyōji Tsū), also known as The Yin-Yang Master II, is a 2003 Japanese historical fantasy film directed by Yōjirō Takita, starring Mansai Nomura as the onmyōji Abe no Seimei.
 Both it and its predecessor, Onmyōji, are based on the Onmyōji series of short stories and novels by Baku Yumemakura.

 The film was released on DVD and VCD in the Philippines in early 2005 as The Yin Yang Master 2. and in Northern America by Geneon as Onmyoji II.